theraccoonbear/HarT/docs/proposed-flow.md

 ### Proposed Solution
 * For each user:
-	* Pull all Harvest time entries for current period (1 month?) that can be correlated with a Jira ticket.
+	* Pull all Harvest time entries for current period (1 month?) filter in those which can be correlated with a Jira ticket.
 	* Check all of these Harvest time entries against our data store to see if they were:
 		* Already added to Jira
 		* and, Whether they were added to Jira with the same number of hours.